 Dr Mbizvo's career in reproductive health and research, which includes andrology, maternal mortality reduction, access to and quality of family planning services, HIV prevention and care, among others, has taken him to many countries globally.
 He has published more than 100 scientific articles, presented more than 500 papers and written two books, in these areas.

-Dr Femi Oladapo is an Associate Professor and obstetrician-gynaecologist working at the Maternal and Fetal Health Research Unit, Department of Obstetrics and Gynaecology, Olabisi Onabanjo University /Teaching Hospital, Sagamu, Nigeria.
+Dr Femi Oladapo is a maternal, perinatal, and newborn health research and public health expert, working in the Department of Reproductive Health and Research, WHO.
+Until 2013, he worked as an Associate Professor and obstetrician-gynaecologist at the Maternal and Fetal Health Research Unit, Department of Obstetrics and Gynaecology, Olabisi Onabanjo University /Teaching Hospital, Sagamu, Nigeria.
 He holds a Bachelor's degree in Medicine and Surgery, a Master’s degree in Public Health and the Fellowships of the West African College of Surgeons (FWACS) and International College of Surgeons (FICS).
 He served for several years as a master trainer and an international facilitator for the WHO workshops on Evidence-Based Decision Making in Reproductive Health, a training workshop aimed at promoting best reproductive health practices, and has been the WHO Reproductive Health Library (RHL) Nigeria focal person since 2006.
 He has been actively involved in research and training activities of the Centre for Research in Reproductive Health (CRRH), Sagamu, Nigeria (a WHO Collaborating Centre for Research in Human Reproduction) since 2000 and currently the Centre's Director of Clinical Research and Coordinator of Scientific Programmes.
 His main research interest lies in maternal and perinatal health, with special focus on evidence-based obstetric care and strategies to reduce near-miss and maternal mortality in underserved populations, and has published over 70 articles in peer-reviewed journals.
 He was the initiator and central coordinator of the largest surveillance network of tertiary institutions for quality of care assessment for near-miss and maternal death in Nigeria.
 Dr Oladapo has served as Consultant to the WHO's Department of Reproductive Health and Research (RHR) on consolidating evidence base for guideline development and research prioritization in reproductive, maternal, newborn and child health.
 He is a review author and an Associate Editor for the Pregnancy and Childbirth Group of the Cochrane Collaboration.

 Dr. Omrana Pasha is an internist and an epidemiologist with over 18 years of experience working on issues of women’s and children’s health.
 Dr. Pasha completed medical college at the Aga Khan University in Pakistan; post-graduate training in internal medicine from the Beth Israel Medical Center in New York city and her Masters of Science in Public Health from the University of Alabama at Birmingham.
 Dr. Pasha worked at Save the Children Federation, Inc. in Westport, Connecticut, USA and the Rollins School of Public Health at Emory University in Atlanta, Georgia, USA before joining Aga Khan University in Karachi, Pakistan as a member of the faculty in 2004.
 Dr. Pasha currently serves as Associate Professor in the Departments of Community Health Sciences and Family Medicine at AKU.
 She has an active research portfolio with funding from the NIH, the Gates Foundation, US State Department and the French Development Agency.
 Her research portfolio emphasizes interventional research, particularly community-based trials conducted within international partnerships in both developing and developed countries, as well as surveillance activities.
 Dr. Pasha is the Director of AKU’s Clinical Research Track of the Masters of Science degree in Epidemiology and Biostatistics.
 She is closely involved in graduate education, designing and teaching courses on various aspects of epidemiology and providing mentorship and supervision for students’ research theses.